 The Public Health portion of the M.D./M.P.H. program is offered in a hybrid form, with both on-campus and online classes in a 12-month format over 3 consecutive semesters (summer, fall, and spring).
 It is designed to complement the education of physicians by providing a deeper understanding of concepts and principles of public health, community outreach, and systems management.
 Graduates of our program will be focused on developing the skills needed to derive and implement solutions affecting healthcare from a policy, management and planning perspective.
 Graduates are able to deliver solutions to all areas of healthcare and in settings that are local, national or global in nature

 The schedule is designed to be completed in one year beginning in the summer semester.
-The curriculum consists of 15 courses (45 credits) and public health practicum for a total of 46 credits.
+The curriculum consists of 15 courses (45 credits) and public health Applied Practice Experience for a total of 46 credits.

 Summer 5 courses (15 credits)

-Fall 6 courses plus practicum initiation (19 credits)
+Fall 6 courses plus applied practice experience initiation (19 credits)

 Spring 4 courses (12 credits)